absk786/Abdul-Project-three/README.md

 ### User Story:
 ```
 AS a avid football fan,
-I WANT to easily and safely be able to browse my teams football tickets
+I WANT to easily and safely be able to browse football tickets for the teams i like
 SO THAT I can add items to my cart for checkout.
 ```
 ### Acceptance Test for User Story: